Singapore's June Holiday Programmes Worthy of Your Attention in 2021. Part 1

 Locations: 51 Waterloo Street, #03-05, S187969.
 8 Grange Rd, Cineleisure Orchard, #03-05, S239695.

 Ever since the British Council opened its doors in Singapore in 1947, this world-renowned language and cultural centre of the UK has made it its mission to deliver excellent teaching, thriving programmes, interactive classes and holidays camps for children of all levels from beginners to advanced learners.
-Its upcoming June Holiday Study Camp is no exception, in the form of exciting games and fun activities, group research projects, hands-on experiments, drama games and presentations.
-Housed in four venues across Singapore, it features insightful camp programmes – many of them new – that cover a wide range of topics and situational skills as well as giving your child a sound basis for further study.
+Its upcoming June 2021 Online Holiday Study Camp is no exception, in the form of exciting games and fun activities, group research projects, hands-on experiments, drama games and presentations.
+Delivered online, it features insightful camp programmes – many of them new – that cover a wide range of topics and situational skills as well as giving your child a sound basis for further study.
 Each week, students are taught English by addressing subjects that are of interest and relevance to them and exploring different themes while developing their written or spoken communication skills.
 Through these exciting topics, learners build their knowledge of the world around them, ignite their love of learning and develop the 21st century competencies needed for academic and future success.

 While all language schools stress the importance of developing students’ vocabulary, gaining confidence in communication in different situations in a practical, enjoyable and engaging way, at the British Council they practise what they preach.
-From Kindergarten 1 to Secondary students, over the holiday study camp, everyone has lots of time to practise speaking English, more personalised attention from the most qualified and experienced international teachers, fun learning with classmates of the same age in groups and pairs, fully immersing themselves in the myriad aspects of British culture and use of the language.
+From Primary to Secondary students, over the online holiday study camp, everyone has lots of time to practise speaking English, more personalised attention from the most qualified and experienced international teachers, fun learning with classmates of the same age in groups and pairs, fully immersing themselves in the myriad aspects of British culture and use of the language.

 As always, teachers are approachable at the British Council.
-Parents have an opportunity to speak to them through parent-teacher meetings.
+Parents have an opportunity to speak to them through parent-teacher online meetings.
 Demand a place at this vibrant language camp now and enjoy discounts up to 25%.

 Dates: 31 May – 25 June 2021;

-Age: Kindergarten 1 to Secondary students;
+Age: Primary to Secondary students;

 All prices include materials, certificate and 7% GST.
 The minimum sign-up is for one week.
 You can register your child for as many weeks of the camp as you wish.